The Times Demand

 kindness is everything

-The interesting thing is that, not only do none of these statements mean what they appear to mean, not a single one of them is even intended to mean what it appears to mean.
-“Science is real”, for example, is declaration that if you disagree with a certain global climate theory, however much you ground your argument in data and scientific reasoning, you’ll be branded a “science denier” (and don’t you dare even bring up the lack of any scientific basis at all for the current vogue for genderism or other current enthusiasms).
-“Love is love” means that intrinsically sterile homosexual relationships are exactly the same as the generative relationships between men and women.
-“Women’s rights are human rights” refers to the “right” of grown women to kill their unborn babies (including unborn women) if they find it convenient.
-And of course, “kindness is everything” means that if you disagree with any of the above you are ipso facto a “hater”, and kinder folks have every right (indeed, the responsibility) to destroy your reputation and your livelihood.
+The interesting thing is that, not one of these statements mean what they appear to mean.
+Not a single one of them is even intended to mean what it appears to mean.
+“Science is real”, for example, is declaration that if you disagree with a certain global climate theory, however much you ground your argument in data and scientific reasoning, you’ll be branded a “science denier.”
+And don’t you dare even bring up the lack of any scientific basis at all for the current vogue for genderism or other current enthusiasms.

 So, what’s the connection between the Kindness Creed and the quote attributed to Chesterton?
 Let’s go back to the first clause of the initial quote: “When a man stops believing in God . . .”
-If you doubt that we in the United States no longer believe in God, consider the report just released by the Gallup organization: for the first time in American history, a majority do not formally belong to any religious body.
+If you doubt that we in the United States no longer believe in God, consider the report just released by the Gallup organization.
+For the first time in American history, a majority do not formally belong to any religious body.
 In 2020 the figure had declined to 47%:

 When we look at the generational breakdown, we can see that each successive generation is less religious than its predecessors.
-This is not simply a matter of people becoming more religious as they age; in fact, the trend lines move in the other direction: every group actually becomes less religious over time, including those born before 1946.
+This is not simply a matter of people becoming more religious as they age.
+In fact, the trend lines move in the other direction: every group actually becomes less religious over time, including those born before 1946.
 The big story that the chart below shows is that, as decade follows decade, proportionally fewer Americans have any experience of religion at all:

 Now, people can believe in God, and even identify with a particular religious group, without the benefit of formal membership.
 The Gallup report indicates that there are in fact a fairly sizable number of people who fall into this category: